rmzetti/hover-exec/READMORE.md

 ### Scripts with command execution strings included

-Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `READMORE` for the actual command lines used):
+Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) for the actual command lines used):

 - js (or vm) --[javascript via vm, with vscode api included in context](#Examples-using-vm-and-eval)
 - eval --[javascript via eval, with vscode api available](#Examples-using-vm-and-eval)